Not a Zazzler but want to be an

 include_product_names_in_titles=0(note that 1 means include them, 0 means exclude them)

-- New in V3: you can use ONLY the Zazzle-added product type as your titles (useful to get a really clean display when pulling a mix of product types)
+- you can use ONLY the Zazzle-added product type as your titles (useful to get a really clean display when pulling a mix of product types)

 use_only_product_names_in_titles=0(note that 1 means include them, 0 means exclude them)